The Effects Of Human Activities On Local Climate And Weather

 4. Agriculture

-These four actions are by now means the only human activities that influence the atmosphere and weather patterns.
+These four actions are by no means the only human activities that influence the atmosphere and weather patterns.
 They are, however, the actions that have the most important and notable impact on local weather.

-1) Effects Of Deforestation
+1) Deforestation

 The leaves from trees and plants provide a canopy to keep the soil moist, which is a major source of water for evaporation.
 Through a process called transpiration, the leaves of the vegetation also release additional moisture into the atmosphere.

-Deforestation is the permanent large-scale removal of vegetation, specifically trees and plants, to make space for urban development, road construction, or agricultural fields.
+(Deforestation is the permanent large-scale removal of vegetation, specifically trees and plants, to make space for urban development, road construction, or agricultural fields.)

 When deforestation takes place in a specific location and a large percentage of the local vegetation is permanently removed, it will have a profound impact on local rainfall.
-It may not be notable at first, but over time, the area will experience a drop in precipitation.

 2) Urban And Metropolitan Development

-The dark colors of the buildings and roads allow the heat from the sun to be absorbed, and their structural make-up enables them to retain the heat for sustained periods.
-The result is a buildup of heat in and around a city and densely populated urban environments.
+Urban And Metropolitan DevelopmentThe dark colors of the buildings and roads allow the heat from the sun to be absorbed, and their structural make-up enables them to retain the heat for sustained periods.
+The result is a buildup of heat in and around cities and densely populated urban environments.

 The presence of tall buildings also inhibits airflow through the area (a phenomenon called the Urban Canyon Effect), which further contributes to the heat buildup.